garrandall/popular-music-data/tracks/20-george-benson.md

 Girl , you're gonna see some changes

 If I knew back then what I know now
-If i understood the what , when , why and how
+If I understood the what , when , why and how
 Now it's clear to me
 What I should have done
 But hindsight is 20/20 vision